Last updated on December 23, 2022

 Where to stay in Muscat?

-Finally, we stayed at Mutrah hotel – really nice (one of the cheapest in Muscat but still 40 euros per night).
+In 2016 we stayed at Mutrah hotel – really nice (it used to be one of the cheapest stays in Muscat but still for 40 euros per night).

-There are no cheap accommodation options in Oman, such as hostels, making it difficult for backpackers to find affordable options for an overnight stay.
-The cheapest hotels around the country will cost around 50 Euro per night.
 During our first two days in Muscat, we experienced numerous instances of being cheated by taxi drivers and being approached by random people trying to sell us things or telling strange stories.
-A guy at the bus stop even tried to sell us a cheap, fake iPhone!
-The bus driver even refused to give us change.
-Our first impression of Oman was terrible and we were eager to leave Muscat and visit the Nizwa Goat Market to see if the rest of the country was any better.
+A guy at the bus stop even tried to sell us fake cheap iPhone!
+While the bus driver refused to give us change!
+Heh!
+Our first impression of Oman was strange and we coulnd’t wait to get out of this busy city to visit Nizwa Goat Market.

-The countryside (or rather deserside) of Oman is definitely my type of adventure – there is almost zero touristic infrastructure, no convenient transport solutions.
-The country remains totally unchanged.
+The countryside (or rather desertside) of Oman was definitely my type of adventure – there was almost zero touristic infrastructure and convenient transport solutions.
+While the country remains quite unchanged, the touristic facilities have developed massively.
 After leaving Muscat we finally touchbased with first friendly people in Oman.

 Bus ticket costs around 10$.
 Ask the driver to drop you in the nearest possible spot to Nizwa town.

 The whole country is made of sand.
 It was fascinating to drive through all the small villages surrounded by desert mountains, sinked in Arabic architecture.
 We didn’t book any guesthouse in advance, hoping it would be something available since there wasn’t many tourists.
 Surprisingly our bus wasn’t going through Nizwa.
-We were trying to explain the driver we need to get out near Nizwa town, but he was nervously gesticulating and we couldn’t understand w word from what he was trying to tell us.
+We were trying to explain the driver we need to get out near Nizwa town, but he was nervously gesticulating and we couldn’t understand a word from what he was trying to tell us.
 The bus driver picked up a phone call and after few seconds he just pointed and me and passed me his mobile.
-Seriously, we felt like in the movie – the whole bus community was staring at us – two lost women in the middle of a bus.
-While I was holding a mobile close to my ear and then heard – ‘Your trip FINISH!!’.
-Suddenly the bus stoped and they literally pointed at us to get out, throwing our backpacks in the middle of nowhere on the highway!
+Seriously, we felt like in a movie – the whole bus community was staring at us – two lost women travelers in the middle of a running bus.
+While I was holding a mobile close to my ear I heard ‘Your trip FINISH!!’.
+Suddenly the bus stoped and they literally pointed we have to get out, throwing our backpacks in the middle of nowhere on the highway!
 You should have seen my face!
-It was almost dark and we knew there is no chance for any hostel around.
-But we saw some people observing the whole situation from the other side of the road.
+It was almost dark and we knew there is no chance to find a hostel nearby.
+We noticed few people standing on the other side of the road, observing the whole situation.
 This was totally crazy situation, but somehow we felt there was no reason to panic.
-We walked to talk to those people to ask about any hostel.
+We walked to talk to them and ask about closest hostel.

 Amazing Omani people.